PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 required `1e-1` maximum absolute-error ceiling, but it stays a non-pass because the stricter cosine-similarity gate is not satisfied.

+`version-RFB-320-int8.onnx` exhibits the same host-runtime U8S8 limitation and uses the same normalized reason.
+The input QuantizeLinear result matches exactly.
+For the immediately following QLinearConv, the direct TFLite result and ONNX ReferenceEvaluator differ at only one of 307,200 elements by one quantum, while ONNX Runtime CPU and the reference differ at 97,431 elements by as much as 32 quanta.
+The current fixed-seed final maximum absolute error is `0.14972958900034428`, improved from `0.15208351612091064` but still above the required `1e-1` ceiling.
+A full ReferenceEvaluator run is not a practical
+fallback: ONNX lacks built-in implementations for this model's QLinearConcat and opset-12 DequantizeLinear, and even with local diagnostic implementations the sequential run remained inside the pure-NumPy QLinearConv loop after more than 90 seconds.
+No host-SIMD emulation or slow evaluator substitution is added to the production pipeline.

 The root-only Tier 2 gate at commit `ad1d508` contains 113 models.
 The managed result is `docs/baselines/flatbuffer_direct_tier2_root_ad1d508.json`: 80 passed, 4 conversion errors, 3 timeouts, 6 accuracy failures, and 20 missing